pyladies/project-admin-logisitics/policies/new_chapter_policy.md

 ## 8. When will this new policy take place.

-We propose for this policy to take place starting March 1, 2020.
-We will be creating the necessary forms, so prospective organizers can begin to request new chapter starting on March 1, 2020.
+This policy takes place starting March 1, 2020.

 ## 8. Questions and comments about this proposal

-If any PyLadies member and organizers have questions or concerns about this proposal, please raise them by [opening an issue here](https://github.com/pyladies/project-admin-logisitics/issues).
+Please raise them by [opening an issue here](https://github.com/pyladies/project-admin-logisitics/issues).
-Questions and comments are accepted from now until February 25th, 2020 AoE.

-Unless we receive strong objection to this proposal by February 25th, 2020 AoE, we will consider this proposal to be accepted and will take effect starting March 1st, 2020.

 ## 9. Future changes to this policy

-After this policy has taken affect, PyLadies Board of Directors reserve the right to accept changes to this policy.
+PyLadies Board of Directors reserve the right to accept changes to this policy.